 - 1. Building Orientation.
 Buildings shall front toward and relate to frontage streets, both functionally and visually, and not be oriented toward parking lots. - 2.
 Character of Development.
 New buildings and modifications of existing buildings shall be of a similar building mass and orientation as buildings in this District and shall not unduly detract from the existing character of the Village.
-Where there are conflicts with existing adjoining buildings, building modifications or expansions of uses shall not increase the degree of conflict.
+Where there are conflicts with existing adjoining buildings, building modifications or expansions of uses shall not

+- increase the degree of conflict.
 Formula businesses are not permitted in this District.
-Any changes to the exterior of the building must follow the architectural standards in Section 4.8.C.3 Special Criteria.

-- 3. Landscaping and Screening.
+Any changes to the exterior of the building must follow the architectural standards in Section 4.8.C.3 Special Criteria. - 3.
+Landscaping and Screening.
 The Development Review Board shall require landscaping or other screening between incompatible uses or structures where practical. - 4.
 Parking.
 The goal of parking regulation in the Village Green zoning district is to make as many spaces in front of the businesses on Common and Main Streets available for customers as possible.
 Uses located within the VG District shall comply with the following minimum parking requirements (and are not subject to the requirements in Section 3.20): - a.
 One off-street parking space, either private or public, for each employee (based upon maximum number of employees onsite at any given time) is required for all applicable uses. - b.
 One off-street parking space, either private or public, for each dwelling unit is required. - c.
 All uses in the VG district must demonstrate that adequate off-street nighttime parking, either private or public, is provided consistent with Chester's snow parking ban. - d.
 The Development Review Board may modify these off-street parking requirements based on a determination that special conditions require more offstreet parking or mitigating circumstances warrant a reduction in the number of spaces required. - 5.
 Noise.
 The hours for quiet in this district shall vary from the Performance Standards in Section 4.9 as follows: - a.
 Noise shall not exceed 60 dB between 10:00 p.m. and 7 a.m. - b.
 Noise shall not exceed 70 dB during the day between 7 a.m. and 10:00 p.m.

-2.4 Residential-Commercial (RC) District
+2.4 Mixed Use (MU) District

-A. Purpose: To provide a mix of higher-density residential and commercial uses in an area that is centrally located within municipal water and sewer service areas.
+- A. Purpose: To provide a mix of higher-density residential and commercial uses in an area that is centrally located within municipal water and sewer service areas.

-B. Permitted Uses: The following land uses require a zoning permit issued by the

-Zoning Administrator (see Section 7.2):
+- B. Permitted Uses: The following land uses require a zoning permit issued by the Zoning Administrator (see Section 7.2):

 - 1. Accessory Dwelling Unit

 - 2. Accessory Structure

-- 3. Accessory Use (e.g., Home Child Care Facility, Home Occupation)
+- 3. Accessory Use (e.g., Home Child Care Facility)

 - 4. Agricultural/Forestry (See Sec.
 4.3 Limitations & Exemptions)

+- 5. Art Studio and/or Gallery

+- 6. Dwelling Single- and Two-Household

+- 7. Dwelling- Multi-Household (3-4 units)

-- 5. Family Childcare Home
+- 8. Family Childcare Home

-- 6. Group Home
+- 9. Group Home

+- 10. Home Occupation

-- 7. Private Broadcast Facility
+- 11. Private Broadcast Facility

-- 8. Residential Single- and Two-Family

-C. Conditional Uses: The following land uses require conditional use review by the Development Review Board (see Section 4.8) and a zoning permit issued by the Zoning Administrator (see Section 7.2):
+- C. Conditional Uses: The following land uses require conditional use review by the Development Review Board (see Section 4.8) and a zoning permit issued by the Zoning Administrator (see Section 7.2):

 - 1. Animal Hospital

 - 2. Arts & Entertainment

 - 3. Automotive Fuel/Service/Sales

 - 4. Building and Construction Trades

 - 5. Civic / Institutional

-- 6. Commercial Broadcast Facility
+- 6. Club

-- 7. Commercial Storage Unit
+- 7. Commercial Broadcast Facility

+- 8. Dwelling Multi-Household (5+ units)

-- 8. Family Child Care Facility
+- 9. Family Child Care Facility

+- 10. Food Truck/Food Cart/Food Stand

-- 9. Health Care Facility
+- 11. Health Care Facility

-- 10. Heavy Construction Trades

-- 11. Home Business
+- 12. Home Business

-- 12. Light Industry
+- 13. Light Industry

-- 13. Mixed Use
+- 14. Multi-Purpose

+- 15. Nursery

-- 14. Open Market
+- 16. Open Market

-- 15. Personal Service Shop
+- 17. Personal Service Shop

+- 18. Pub/Tavern/Bar

-- 16. Professional Office
+- 19. Professional Office

-- 17. Recreation
+- 20. Recreation

-- 18. Residential Multi-Family
+- 21. Residential Care Home

-- 19. Restaurants
+- 22. Restaurants

-- 20. Retail Store
+- 23. Retail Store

-- 21. Tourist Lodging
+- 24. Tourist Lodging